-Schedule: This drop-down menu lets you select the schedule that will be associated with this call handling mode.
+• Schedule: This drop-down menu lets you select the schedule that will be associated with this call handling mode.
 For example, you may want to associate the Standard CHM with a schedule that is active from the hours of 9am to 5pm.
 Alternatively, you might wish to schedule the Out of Office CHM with a "graveyard" schedule that becomes active from the hours of 10pm to 6am.

-For more information, see Chapter 15, starting on page 395.
+For more information, see the Chapter 15: Configuring Schedules starting on page 475.

-Call Handling Note: This text entry field lets you enter a note for each call handling mode.
-The call handling note is visible to users running the Operator Communicator.
+• Call Handling Note: This text entry option lets you type a note that is visible only to users whose access license is Operator.
+We recommend leaving the field empty.